kaylumah/hosting/_site/_posts/2022-06-06-launch-settings.md

  That is because you have secretly been using `launchSettings.json` the whole time.
 In May 2018, release [1.15.0](https://github.com/OmniSharp/omnisharp-vscode/blob/master/CHANGELOG.md#1150-may-10-2018) of the extension shipped `launchSettings.json` support.
 If you don't add `launchSettingsProfile` to your `launch.json`, it will use the first profile for a project that is of type `"commandName": "Project"`.
 Ever had unexplained variables in your project?
 Now you know why.

+I recommend explicitly specifying `launchSettingsProfile` to make it clear that a) you are using it and b) if you change the order of profiles, you don't create unexpected changes for other developers.

 ## Rider

 How to use LaunchSettings in JetBrains Rider?